smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 PRINT 'FALSE'
 ```

-This statement will return TRUE when we suplly a NULL value.
+This statement will return TRUE when we supply a NULL value.
+Even though we supply a NULL value, it does return a recordset with a NULL value, which is different than an empty recordset.

 ```sql
 IF EXISTS (SELECT NULL)